arsatiki/clical.js/CONTRIBUTING.md

     npm link
     make unittest

-Tests go to tests subdirectory.
+Unit tests go to `test` subdirectory.

 For UI tests, you will need CasperJS.
 Then run